 Tyler Mantel, a robotics entrepreneur at MassRobotics in Boston, recognized that there was something he could do in the midst of the crisis.
-He paused what he was working on and founded The Ventilator Project to begin adressing the immediate ventilator shortage.
+He paused what he was working on and founded TVP Health to begin addressing the immediate ventilator shortage.

 Mantel recruited a team of more than 15 engineers to rapidly prototype a low-cost ventilator for global distribution.
-Since then, TVP has grown to encompass over 300 volunteers serving a wide range of functions across deparments.
+Since then, TVP Health has grown to encompass over 200 volunteers serving a wide range of functions across departments.

 “We have certain skills that some people don’t have.
 As a team, we can help solve this ventilator shortage rapidly before things get out of hand,” says Mantel.
 “There are two key problems that we really need to solve: affordable ventilator production and fast ventilator distribution.”

-After TVP’s ventilator is developed and approved by the FDA (under the Emergency Approval Process), the company will begin work with strategic partners to manufacture and distribute our devices efficiently.
+Now that TVP Health’s ventilator has been developed and authorized by the FDA (under the Emergency Use Authorization Process), the company will begin work with strategic partners to manufacture and distribute our devices efficiently.

 If you think that you might be a good strategic partner for us or would like to help in another way please email us at email@example.com

-· The Ventilator Project, Inc, and all the volunteers, associated faculty, students, doctors, and researchers make no guarantees, representations, or warranties, explicit or implied, with respect to the research or design, or the material on this website.
+· TVP Health, Inc, and all the volunteers, associated faculty, students, doctors, and researchers make no guarantees, representations, or warranties, explicit or implied, with respect to the research or design, or the material on this website.

 · No material on this site is intended to provide medical or other professional advice.
 All designs are intended for investigational use only.